Loading...

 Nellis AFB VA Loan PCS Homebuying Checklist

-Published July 9, 2026 · Updated July 9, 2026 · ~11 min read
+Published July 9, 2026 · Updated July 11, 2026 · ~11 min read

-Valley West Mortgage is a local mortgage company.
+Valley West Mortgage is a local mortgage lender.
 This page is advertising and educational information.
 Figures are illustrative only and not a quote, offer, or commitment to lend.
 Not affiliated with or endorsed by the U.S. Department of Veterans Affairs or any government agency.
 NMLS #65506.
 Equal Housing Opportunity.

 Key takeaways

 • BAH is one input, not your budget.
-Per the Department of Defense, BAH is set by pay grade, dependents, and location and changes yearly — a lender still qualifies you on full income, credit, and debts.
+Per the Department of Defense, BAH is set by pay grade, dependents, and location, and changes yearly.
+A lender still qualifies you on full income, credit, and debts.

 • Your COE proves eligibility.
-According to VA.gov, a lender can usually pull your Certificate of Eligibility electronically in minutes — line it up at pre-approval.
+According to VA.gov, a lender can usually pull your Certificate of Eligibility electronically in minutes.
+Line it up at pre-approval.

 • The VA appraisal is not an inspection.
 It confirms value and Minimum Property Requirements; still get an independent home inspection.